Skip to content

 Operating System

-Make sure to remember the password you have selected
+Select the options like shown below.
+Make sure to remember the password you have set!

 VM Operating System

-CPU And Memory
+CPU and Memory

 2. Make sure to allocate enough RAM towards your VM with the Memory Size setting.

-Minimum Amount of RAM: 8GB
+Minimum amount of RAM: 16GB

-Minimum Recommended Amount of RAM: 16GB
+Minimum recommended amount of RAM: 32GB

 VM CPU And Memory

-Select the previously created ZVOL for your VM as shown below:
+Select the previously created Zvol for your VM as shown below:

 VM Disks